utcs356/sp25/_pages/1_socket.md

     * `$ tar -zcvf assignment1 assign1_groupX.tar.gz`
     * Replace `X` with your group number.
 * A pdf file contains the Part 1 results and the measurement results for Part 2.
-    * The PDF file must contain the names and eids of all group members.
+    * The PDF file must contain the names and EIDs of all group members.

 ### Grading
 * `iperfer.c` implementation